wiremock/community/contributing/README.md

 To do so, you can either fork and clone the repository and do edits in your branch, or just use GitHub's web interface for small patches.

+### Tutorials and Guides

+We are happy to include new WireMock tutorials and to publish them from our resources: websites, GitHub org, and YouTube videos.
+We will be also happy to reference and repost tutorials published on the different platforms.

+> **NOTE:** We are currently working on the new structure for Tutorials and Quick Start guides on the website.
+> If you are intersted to write one, please join the `#help-contributing` channel and let us know there.

 ### Built-in docs

 Some documentation is generated from code, for example Javadoc